Shelsin/ArtIns/README.md

 ## Artistic Ingredients Separation
 Collecting different style features to build the mixed matrix, which is divided into multiple independent artistic components by FastICA algorithm like the cocktail party problem.

-**NOTE:** The number of the style examples is more than that of the components, which is necessary for more full artistic ingredients separation.
+**NOTE:** The number of the style examples is more than that of the components, which is necessary to ensure that artistic ingredients are independent.
 The pre-trained models (AdaIN and SANet) can be download [here](https://drive.google.com/drive/folders/1A81l0uQ4xFvfGNtdXFF8jXYCvNzca4uE).

 ```bash
 python component.py --model_name ${MODEL_NAME} --num_components ${NUM_COMPONENTS}